matteods96/Data-Analysis-Commits/README.md

 - grades.json file containg a grade for each commit
 - GUIDE.pdf file provide an overview of the the project

-In addition, in the folder I load files related  explanation of some implementation in Python which I did during the software_engineering_Project Course in addition to the main project related to the data analysis of commits
+In addition, in the folder I load files related  explanation of some implementation in Python which I did during the software_engineering_Project Course at NTNU